European Style – Cracked Wheat & Veggie Pilaf

 ● ½ cup green peas (fresh or frozen)

-● 1 small bell pepper, diced (red or yellow for added colour)
+● 1 small bell pepper, diced (red or yellow for added color)

 ● 1 tsp mustard seeds